SamyMekk/SamyMekk/README.md

 - **Sports**: Playing football and tennis.
 - **Traveling**: Discovering new cultures and landscapes.

-Contact : samy.mekkaoui@polytecnique.edu
+Contact : samy.mekkaoui@ensae.fr

 ## Some Projects

 ### [Actuarial Thesis ](https://github.com/SamyMekk/project1)
 Redaction of an Actuarial Thesis about XVA Computations to become a member of the Actuarial French Institute

 ### [Deep Calibration of Interest Model](https://github.com/SamyMekk/Deep_Learning_For_Finance)
 Study of $\textbf{FFN}$ and  $\textbf{CNN}$ in order  to calibrate some affine interest rate models ( Hull & White and G2++)